Who’s the CSE Pro-9 for

 CSE Pro-9 construction diagram

-Built with custom surf epoxy lay-up with a clear UV-stable resin and satin rub finish and combined with a CNC-cut EPS core, laminated with full 6+4oz deck and 6oz bottom, a 4oz patch, a 6mm wood stringer, bottom carbon stringer and carbon-reinforced tail, giving you a durable longboard with great flex and performance, that feels light and responsive.
+Built with custom surf epoxy lay-up with a clear UV-stable resin and satin rub finish and combined with a CNC-cut EPS core, laminated with a full 220g biaxial 4oz deck and 6oz bottom, 4oz patches around the finboxes, a 6mm wood stringer, bottom carbon stringer and carbon-reinforced tail, giving you a durable longboard with great flex and performance, that feels light and responsive.

 “Got that board under my feet finally today.
 A couple of things…